A tensor formalism for multilayer network centrality measures using the Einstein product

 Thus, one has

 Applying the inverse operator ${\rm mat}^{-1}$ to both sides concludes the proof. $~~~\Box$

 The evaluation of tensor functions using the above proposition is feasible for tensors that represent small to medium-sized multilayer networks.
 However, the computations are very demanding for large-scale multilayer networks.
-Approximations of tensor functions for the latter kind of networks can be computed fairly inexpensively by applying Krylov subspace methods.
+Approximations of tensor functions for the latter kind of networks can be computed fairly inexpensively by applying Krylov subspace methods to the flattened adjacency tensor, i.e., supra-adjacency matrix, as in \cite{BS}.
+However, our main goal is to contribute to the development of a formalism where tensors are used.
+Therefore, we suggest computing communicability and centrality measures using Krylov subspace methods based on the tensor format.
 This is discussed in the following section.